A typical histological specimen is a very thin slice of tissue, mounted on a glass microscope slide and colored with intense stains.

 After fixation, tissue specimens are routinely embedded in a solid material which will support very thin sectioning.
 (Frozen specimens do not require embedding.)

 To embed a tissue sample, tissue water is gently replaced first by solvents such as alcohol followed by xylene.
-The solvent is then replaced with a material, such as melted paraffin or epoxy solution, which can be subsequently solidified by cooling or polymerization.
+The solvent is then replaced with a material (the embedding medium), such as melted paraffin or epoxy solution, which can be subsequently solidified by cooling or polymerization.

 Sectioning is the production of very thin slices from a tissue sample.
 The tool used for sectioning is called a microtome (tom = to cut, as in appendectomy).
 A microtome may be as simple as razor blade, or it may be a complex machine costing several tens of thousands of dollars (for producing the ultrathin sections needed for electron microscopy).